piegope/doc/docs/en/server/installation/create-server-instance.md

 ---

 {% snippet icon.badgeInfo %}
-If you have recently received your serial license keys, please refer to the [Getting Started](/server/getting-started/) topic.
+If you have recently received your serial license keys, please refer to [Getting started](/server/getting-started/).
 {% endsnippet %}

 {% snippet icon.badgeInfo %}
-For more information about any of the features in the deploy wizard, please consult their respective topic under the [Server Settings](/server/management/devolutions-server-console/devolutions-server-settings/general/) chapter.
+For more information about any of the features in the deploy wizard, please consult their respective topic under [Server Settings](/server/management/devolutions-server-console/devolutions-server-settings/general/).
 {% endsnippet %}

 Multiple {{ en.DVLS }} instances can be hosted on the same server.
 Each instance resides in its own Web Application within IIS.
 The following steps are carried out using the {{ en.DVLSCONSOLE }}.